mazlo/lodcc/README.md

 # A Software Framework for the graph-based Analysis on RDF Graphs

 This framework enables to prepare and perform a graph-based analysis on the graph topology of RDF datasets.
-The main challenges were to do that on large scale and with focus on performance, i.e. with large state-of-the-art RDF graphs (hundreds of millions of edges) and in parallel with many datasets at once.
+One of the main goals were to do that on large-scale and with focus on performance, i.e., with large state-of-the-art RDF graphs (hundreds of millions of edges) and in parallel, with many datasets at once.

 [A recent analysis](https://arxiv.org/abs/1907.01885) on 280 datasets from the [LOD Cloud](https://lod-cloud.net/) 2017 has been conducted with this framework.
 Please find here [the results](https://github.com/mazlo/lod-graph-analysis) on 28 graph measures as [a browsable version](http://data.gesis.org/lodcc/2017-08) of the study.
 Also, the results are available as [a citable resource](https://doi.org/10.5281/zenodo.1214433) at [Zenodo](https://zenodo.org/).